Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Install Postgres
 ^^^^^^^^^^^^^^^^

-Wallace uses Postgres to create local databases.
+Dallinger uses Postgres to create local databases.
 On OS X, install Postgres from `postgresapp.com <http://postgresapp.com>`__.
 This will require downloading a zip file, unzipping the file and installing the unzipped application.